Tobi29/ScapesEngineBuild/README.md

 # Scapes Engine Build
-Build module for the [ScapesEngine](https://github.com/Tobi29/ScapesEngine)
+Build module for [ScapesEngine](https://github.com/Tobi29/ScapesEngine) based applications

-Includes support for deployment:
+## Features
+### Deployment
 * To Linux with simple tars to be processed by the package manager
 * To MacOSX using an app bundle distributed in a tar
-* To Windows using an Inno Setup based installer
+* To Windows using an Inno Setup based installer or extractable zips

-This repo is meant to be added as a submodule into `buildSrc` to make its classes available to the gradle scripts
+### Asset bundling
+`AssetBundler` task can bundle a directory into a binary tag structure to easy distribution (e.g. for assets stored on a web server)

+### Base64 embedding
+`Base64Embedder` turns a file into Kotlin source code, relying on some decoding utilities to allow bundling assets directly with code, specifically useful when compiling with Kotlin/JS.

+### NPM configuration
+`NpmConfigTask` creates an npm package configuration for exporting Kotlin/JS projects into a npm environment (e.g. for webpack).

+### Webpack configuration
+`WebpackConfigTask` creates a webpack configuration for deploying Kotlin/JS project to the browser.

 ## Deploy
 You can check the available deployment targets using the `task` target (in